Tree Mortality in Placer County

 Trees which are stressed or diseased, but have not reached a point where they cannot recover, are being recorded and monitored for the life of the project to determine if they require removal at a later date.

 Marking in the Lake Tahoe Basin area will be performed this summer.

 Know who is responsible for dead or dying trees.
 Dead or dying trees on private property are typically the responsibility of the property owner.

 If property owners are unfamiliar with tree harvesting practices, they should consult with a licensed professional forester or arborist.
 The Placer County Resource Conservation District has tree professionals available for consultation and inspections.
-Additionally, there is a state forest stewardship assistance available.

 When should dead or dying trees be removed?